 The Insurance Law Section of the State Bar of Texas thanks its Platinum Sponsors for their support:

-Gravely PC, Thompson Coe Cousins & Irons LLP and Gray Reed
+Gravely PC, Thompson Coe Cousins & Irons LLP, Gray Reed, and Daly & Black, P.C.

 Sponsored by The Insurance Law Section of the State Bar of Texas